raspberrypilearning/dont-fall-through/en/quiz1/question_3.md

   --- feedback ---

   That's not correct.
-'GlossYellow' is the start colour, the colour will change when the ball rolls over it.
+'GlossYellow' is the start colour.
+The colour will change when the ball rolls over it.

   --- /feedback ---